Maya Hawke Flashes Sideboob While Wearing Nothing But An Upside-Down Jacket In Instagram Video

 “I’m drunk right now,” she says.

-Hawke’s Instagram video was an instant hit, earning her over 140,000 thousand likes in just one hour.
+Hawke’s Instagram video was an instant hit, earning her over 140,000 likes in just one hour.
 In the video’s caption, she explained that the dark round marks that are visible on her back were from cupping, not an octopus attack.

 According to Refinery 29, cupping therapy is the practice of placing suction cups on the skin.
 It’s a form of alternative medicine that is used to address a wide variety of health issues, including pain and poor circulation.
 While there’s little science backing up its effectiveness, Gwyneth Paltrow and Jennifer Aniston are two famous fans of the practice.

 However, most of Maya Hawke’s Instagram followers weren’t focused on the cupping marks on her back.